buttondown/cli/README.md

 ### Download Content

-Pull your emails and media from Buttondown:
+Pull your emails and attachments from Buttondown:

 ```bash
 buttondown pull